 For questions about agreements, contact:

-Sara Lindgren (Faculty of Medicine (Department of Clinical Sciences and Department of Health Sciences) and Max IV)
+Sara Lindgren (Faculty of Medicine - Clinical Sciences in Malmö and Lund, Health Sciences; Max IV)

 +46 46 222 76 52

 Carl Petersson (Faculty of Medicine - EMV, ITM, ILM; Faculty of Engineering - Chemistry and Physics only , University Administration and ER)

 carl [dot] petersson [at] legal [dot] lu [dot] se